 We operate in a highly competitive market.
-Our profitability depends, in large part, on our ability to acquire target assets at favorable prices.
-In acquiring assets, we compete with a variety of institutional investors, including other REITs, specialty finance companies, public and private funds, commercial and investment banks, commercial finance and insurance companies, governmental entities and other financial institutions.
-Many of our competitors are substantially larger and have greater financial, technical, marketing and other resources than we do.
-Furthermore, competition for assets may lead to the price of such assets increasing and their availability decreasing, which may limit our ability to generate desired returns.
+Our profitability depends, in large part, on our ability to acquire our target assets at favorable prices.
+In acquiring our target assets, we will compete with a variety of institutional investors, including other REITs, specialty finance companies, public and private funds, commercial and investment banks, commercial finance and insurance companies and other financial institutions.
+Many of our competitors are substantially larger and have considerably greater financial, technical, marketing and other resources than we do.
+Furthermore, competition for assets of the types and classes which we will seek to acquire may lead to the price of such assets increasing, which may further limit our ability to generate desired returns.